chriscoomber/tsf-rs/README.md

 You must install clang to build this crate, even if it's just as a dependency.
 This is necessary because the bindings are generated during the build step using
 `bindgen` which requires an installation of clang.
 See https://rust-lang.github.io/rust-bindgen/requirements.html.

-## Linkage to the TinySoundFont library
+## Linking to the TinySoundFont library

-TinySoundFont is distributed as a header file.
+TinySoundFont is distributed as a [header file](https://github.com/schellingb/TinySoundFont/blob/master/tsf.h).
 This crate includes a static library compiled from that header file, which makes it incredibly convenient to use - you don't need to do anything special.

-If you are already using a library built from TinySoundFont and would like to link this crate library, this is currently not possible.
-However, it's possible in theory with a few feature flags, so feel free to submit a pull request (you will need to make changes to tsf-sys).
+If you are already using a library built from TinySoundFont and would like to link this crate to that library, this is currently not possible.
+However, it's possible in theory, with a few feature flags, so feel free to submit a pull request (you will need to make changes to tsf-sys).